surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added support for the Schema LearningResource type.
+	* Added support for the https://schema.org/LearningResource type.
 		* Added support for the 'learningResourceType' property.
 * **Bugfixes**
 	* None.